univention/ox-connector/docs/packaged-integration-ox/index.rst

 so that *OX App Suite* uses the user accounts from Nubus, then this documentation is for you.

+If you want to connect :program:`OX App Suite` with Nubus in the UCS appliance deployment, refer to :external+uv-ox-connector-app:ref:`doc-entry`.

 .. important::

    This documentation describes a **product preview** for packaged integrations in Nubus for Kubernetes.